claudioarena/FGS-Sim/README.md

 		- Branch to find the dominant source of uncertainty.
 Revert by uncommenting lines in MonteCarlo.cpp and MonteCarlo.hpp
 		- [Results here](https://imgur.com/a/rD9iN) as well as on Google Drive.
 		- Dependence of error on various parameters was found.
 [Plots can be found here](http://imgur.com/a/9sSke) as well as on Google Drive.
+- 3.0.0 2017-11-02
+	- Wrote a preliminarily procedural Read.cpp to read PSF data from a Zemax-generated .txt file.
+Output is a vector<vector<float>>.
+	- NB: Input file must be converted from MS-DOS to Unix encoding.